-System rebo ot ?
+System Reboot ?

-Click Reboot button to restart the device
+Click Reboot button to restart the device.

 Reboot

-Notes: To avoid damag e to the device, please do not turn off the power during the restart process.

-- No te:
+Notes:

+Click Reboot button to restart the device.
-• It will take several minutes to reboot the switch.
-Wait without any operation reboots. on w /hile the switch

-• To avoid any damage, do not power down the switch while the switch reboot s.
+- It will take several minutes to reboot the switch.
+Wait without any operation while the switch reboots. - To avoid any damage, do not power down the switch while the switch reboots.